Carlsbad, California, is a cool, coastal town in San Diego County, about 35 miles north of downtown San Diego and 50 miles south of Orange County.

 8. Park 101

-One of Carlsbad’s most popular dining spots is Park 101, a barbecue restaurant offering savory food, cocktails, and beer, along with games, picnic tables, and a rooftop deck for fun in the sun all day and night.
+One of Carlsbad’s most popular dining spots is Park 101, a barbecue restaurant offering savory food, cocktails, beer, games, picnic tables, and a rooftop deck for fun in the sun all day and night.

 You’ll be thirsty, so check out their impressive cocktail list, with tasty concoctions like a prickly pear Paloma, a watermelon mule, a coconut margarita, and house beers and wines.

 Park 101 also has a great nightlife scene; from trivia nights and live DJs, Park 101 is open weekend nights til 11:30 pm.
 This place is a blast.
 Located inside the Carlsbad Village, Park 101 attracts quite the social scene most nights.